-Ling 300, is a small seminar-style course restricted to linguistics majors.
+Ling 4000, is a small seminar-style course restricted to linguistics majors.
 Students gather and interpret linguistic data from primary sources and are introduced to practical aspects of linguistic research.
-Every linguistics major is required to take the course by the fall semester of the senior year.
+Every linguistics major is required to take the course in the fall semester of the senior year.

 Elective Linguistics Courses: (6 credits)